703-324-5015

 "The delineation of the sewer service area boundary is determined to include the immediately adjacent area which can be served by the smallest allowable gravity lines installed in accord with the normal engineering practices which will result in the safest and most cost-effective operations and, further, any extension of a sewer line across the surface drainage divide of an approved sewer service area shall not exceed a distance of 400 feet nor a manhole depth of 12 feet without approval by the Board of Supervisors."

-To request public sewer extension outside the approved sewer service area, please contact the Department of Planning and Zoning at 703-324-1380, TTY 711.
+To request public sewer extension beyond 400 feet outside the ASSA, please contact the Department of Planning and Development at 703-324-1380, TTY 711, provided the above conditions are met.

 Questions about the Fairfax County Sewer Service Area?